hgsherid17/Intranet-Login/README.md

 4. Test Access Control
 - **Scenario 1:** Admin Access
   - Log into an account with access level 0
-  - Ensure that the program displays all menu options
+  - Test accessing every menu option to ensure you are granted access to all of them
+  - Choose menu option 8 to return to menu
 - **Scenario 2:** Employee Access
   - Log into an account with access level 1
-  - Ensure that the program does not display HR Documents, User Management, or Security Settings
-- **Scenario 3:** HR Access
-  - Log into an account with access level 2
-  - Ensure that the program does not display Accounting, Engineering Documents, User Management, or Security Settings

-2. **Scenario 1:** Admin Access
-- Log into an account with access level 0
-- Test accessing every menu option to ensure you are granted access to all of them
-- Choose menu option 8 to exit the program
-3. **Scenario 2:** Employee Access
-- Log into an account with access level 1
   - Test accessing every menu option
   - User should be denied access to:
     - HR Documents
     - User Management
     - Security Settings
-- Choose menu option 8 to exit the program
+  - Choose menu option 8 to return to menu
-4. **Scenario 3:** HR Access (ex: denzo)
+- **Scenario 3:** HR Access
   - Log into an account with access level 2
   - Test accessing every menu option
   - User should be denied access to:
     - Accounting
     - Engineering Documents
     - User Management
     - Security Settings
-- Choose menu option 8 to exit the program
+  - Choose menu option 8 to return to menu
-5. **Scenario 4:** Unauthorized Access
-- Log into an account not listed on the CSV file
-- Ensure that program reprompts user after incorrect username and password are entered
-6. Input Validation and Exception Handling
-- Change "USER_DATA" to a nonexistent file to ensure the program exits gracefully
-- Test varying login credentials
-  - No username
-  - No password
-  - Incorrect username and password
-  - Incorrect username and correct password
-  - Correct username and incorrect password
-  - Correct username and password
-- Attempt to choose non-existent menu options (e.g. -1, 'hello', 9)